jddwx/Jack-luan/readme.md

 # Project:A computer control device for armless people
-###### The source of this project is [the United Nations sustainable development goals NO.3](https://www.un.org/sustainabledevelopment/zh/health/).
-I hope to help armless people use computers more conveniently through this project.
+###### I get this idea from [the United Nations sustainable development goals NO.3](https://www.un.org/sustainabledevelopment/zh/health/).
+This is a project to design a computer control device which can help armless people use computers more conveniently through this project.
 ![](http://sce3a3b6c0d5pq-sb-qn.qiqiuyun.net/files/default/2018/01-31/2037448f1972464083.jpg)
 ### MY DREAMS:
 * Help armless people more convenient and comfortable to use the computer